liximomo/vscode-sftp/README.md

 You can only view a files content with Remote Explorer.
 Run command `SFTP: Edit in Local` to edit it in local.

+### Multiple Select
+You are able to select multiple files/folders at once on the remote server to download and upload.
+You can do it simply by holding down Ctrl or Shift while selecting all desired files, just like on the regular explorer view.

-_Note：_ You need to manually refresh the parent folder after you **delete** a file to make the explorer updated.
+_Note：_ You need to manually refresh the parent folder after you **delete** a file if the explorer isn't correctly updated.

+### Order
 You can order the remote Explorer by adding the `remoteExplorer.order` parameter inside your `sftp.json` config file.

 In sftp.json: